JetBrains/Qodana/topics/qodana-docker-readme.md

 You can pass the reference to the existing profile in [multiple ways](https://github.com/JetBrains/Qodana/blob/main/Docker/techs.md#order-of-resolving-profile).
 Here are some examples:

-- Mapping profile to `/data/profile.xml` inside of container:
+- Mapping the profile to `/data/profile.xml` inside the container:

   ```shell
         docker run --rm -it -p 8080:8080 \